Osiris-Team/A/README.md

 // How do I make sure Person gets loaded with all class blocks, even optional ones? p = Person+*()

-// How do I use only a specific optional sub-class? p = Person+CanThink()
+// How do I use only a specific optional class block? p = Person+CanThink()
 ```